 3. He loves, loves, loves, loves, loves pizza.
 I seriously have never seen a child get so excited about a meal as he got when he heard we were having pizza one night for dinner.
 He was climbing up into his chair before we could even help him or put his bib on when we had this.
 He ate one whole piece of pizza all by himself.

 4. He loved opening Christmas presents and "helped" all of us open ours.
-He had a little trouble figuring out gift bags and would pull everything out of them, even the present itself looking for the present inside.
+He had a little trouble figuring out gift bags and would pull everything out of them, even the present itself looking for the present inside.5.
+We watched the Seahawks game while we were out there as they were playing Green Bay.
+Kyle taught him to say "GO Seahawks" and he would run back and forth across the room shouting this phrase.

 6. Now when he wants to be held instead of saying "Uppy Erin" or "Uppy Papa" he now says "Erin hold you?" or "Papa hold you?"
 It is the cutest thing ever.